apache/servicecomb-docs/java-chassis-reference/en_US/general-development/http-filter.md

 * If getOrder returns the same value, the corresponding instance order is randomly determined

-Whether it is request or response, read the body stream, use getBodyBytes\ (\), the return value may be null (such as the scene called get), if not null, the corresponding stream length, Obtain through getBodyBytesLength\ (\ ).
+Whether it is request or response, read the body stream, use getBodyBytes\ (\), the return value may be null (such as scenario of getting an invocation), if not null, the corresponding stream length, Obtain through getBodyBytesLength\ (\ ).

 # 2.HttpClientFilter